Marcao02/complaw-deeptech/companyDelta/README.md

 For example, if a sequence contains three directors resolutions, the software should group those three directors resolutions into a single document for signature purposes.

 However, if notices need to go to different shareholdes, then each edge is a separate document, even though those edges all lie between the same two nodes.

+## Signatures

+Each piece of Paperwork may have zero or more signatories.
+You can think of these signatories as a special kind of children to each node -- each party has to sign, before the paperwork can be considered executed.
+The specific mode of execution depends on the (sub)type of paperwork.
+If it's a notice, then the notice has to be signed and sent.
+If it's a deed, it has to be witnessed.
+And so on.

+## Blowing Minds with Graph Theory

+"Every good idea will be discovered twice: once by a logician and once by a computer scientist." - Philip Wadler

+We get to reuse important ideas from graph theory like topological sorts.
+Once all the paperwork is generated, what can we start signing?
+If the documents have

+## Temporal Considerations

+Sometimes the rules require that a certain edge be traversed within a certain deadline of some other edge.
+The deadline can be pre or post.

+For example, one way for a general meeting of the shareholders to be valid, is that a notice to shareholders is sent at least 14 days before the meeting.
+That's a pre deadline.

+If a company resolves to change its address, then it has to file that change with the government within N days of the passage of the resolution.
+That's a post deadline.

+## Outputting the Graph

+We want to display the graph to the user in the form of a bunch of D3 code that renders in a web browser.

 ## External Integrations